springer-j/New-Text/README.md

 Created: 3/4/23

-Creates a txt file template.
+Creates a txt file template. \n
-Replaces a `cp ~/Templates/newtxt` I was using before.
-Gets the job done for me but is ugly.
+Replaces a `cp ~/Templates/newtxt` I was using before.\n Gets the job done for me but is ugly. \n